cloudfoundry-attic/cf-riak-cs-release/README.md

   `BROKER_USERNAME` and `BROKER_PASSWORD` are the credentials Cloud Foundry will use to authenticate when making API calls to the service broker.
 Use the values for manifest properties `properties.broker.username` and `properties.broker.password`.

-  `URL` specifies where the Cloud Controller will access the MySQL broker.
+  `URL` specifies where the Cloud Controller will access the Riak CS broker.
 Use the value of the manifest property `properties.broker.host`.

   For more information, see [Managing Service Brokers](http://docs.cloudfoundry.org/services/managing-service-brokers.html).